Use the Azure Storage Emulator for development and testing

 For example, the following URI is a valid address for a blob in an Azure storage account:

-However, the storage emulator, because the local computer does not perform domain name resolution, the account name is part of the URI path instead of the host name.
-Use the following URI format for a resource in the storage emulator:
+Because the local computer doesn't do domain name resolution, the account name is part of the URI path instead of the host name.
+Use the following URI format for a resource in the Storage Emulator: